What is Digital Experience Monitoring?

 Synthetic Monitoring Tools

 Synthetic monitoring tools simulate user interactions with applications, websites, and APIs to proactively test their performance and availability.
-By creating synthetic transactions, these tools can identify potential bottlenecks and issues before they impact real users.
-Synthetic monitoring tools are valuable for identifying potential problems in the application environment, as well as for benchmarking and comparing performance across different regions, devices, or network conditions.
+By creating synthetic transactions, these tools can identify potential bottlenecks before they impact real users.
+Synthetic monitoring tools are valuable for benchmarking performance across different regions, devices, or network conditions.

 Real User Monitoring (RUM) Tools

 Real User Monitoring tools collect data on actual user interactions with applications and services, providing insights into how real users experience the digital environment.
-RUM tools use JavaScript-based monitoring or browser plugins to track user behavior and gather performance metrics, including page load times, transaction times, and user interactions.
-These tools are essential for identifying areas of improvement and optimizing end user experience based on real-world data.
-This category of digital experience monitoring solutions is sometimes called End User Experience Monitoring (EUEM).
+RUM tools use JavaScript-based monitoring or browser plugins to track user behavior and gather performance metrics including page load times, transaction times, and user interactions.
+This category is sometimes called End User Experience Monitoring (EUEM).

 Endpoint Monitoring Tools

-Endpoint monitoring tools focus on the performance and availability of user devices, such as desktops, laptops, and mobile devices.
-These tools gather data on system performance, including CPU and memory usage, storage capacity, and network connectivity, to identify potential issues that may impact the end-user experience.
-Endpoint monitoring tools can help organizations ensure their devices are properly configured and optimized for the best possible digital experiences.
+Endpoint monitoring tools focus on the performance and availability of user devices — desktops, laptops, and mobile devices.
+These tools gather data on system performance including CPU and memory usage, storage capacity, and network connectivity to identify potential issues that may impact the end-user experience.

 Application Performance Monitoring (APM) Tools

 Application Performance Monitoring tools provide in-depth insights into the performance and health of applications and their underlying infrastructure.
-APM tools collect and analyze data on application performance, including response times, error rates, and resource utilization, to help identify and resolve issues that may impact the end-user experience.
-By integrating with other DEM tools, APM solutions can offer a comprehensive view of the digital experience, enabling organizations to optimize their applications and infrastructure.
+APM tools collect and analyze data on response times, error rates, and resource utilization.
+By integrating with DEM tools, APM solutions can offer a comprehensive view of the digital experience.

 Network Performance Monitoring and Diagnostics (NPMD) Tools

 NPMD tools focus on the performance and health of networks, analyzing data on network traffic, latency, packet loss, and other key performance indicators.
-NPMD tools can help organizations identify and resolve network-related issues that may impact the end-user experience by providing insights into the network environment.
-NPMD tools are often used with other DEM tools, such as synthetic monitoring and RUM, to give a complete picture of the digital experience.
+NPMD tools are often used with other DEM tools — such as synthetic monitoring and RUM — to give a complete picture of the digital experience.
+Learn more in our article on Network Performance Monitoring.

 Evaluating Digital Experience Monitoring Tools for Your DEM Strategy